heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-17-serialportmanager.md

 ---
 layout: post
-title: C# - Simple SerialPort singleton class
+title: SerialPortManager class
-description: This is a rewritten SerialPort class that is implemented with singleton pattern for handling serial data communication in some of my C# projects.
+description: A singleton class for handling serial data communication in .NET C#.
 keywords: c# programming, singleton design pattern, serial port, serial communication
 tags: [C#, SerialPort, Singleton]
 comments: true
 ---

-In my projects, some of them sometimes involves serial data communication.
-So, I think there is a need for me to create a reusable class that I could always reuse whenever I develop any application that uses serial data communication protocol.
-Most likely when I work with the projects that is interfacing with [Arduino](https://www.arduino.cc/) board.
-Here is my singleton class called `SerialPortManager` which is basically based on [System.IO.Ports.SerialPort](https://msdn.microsoft.com/en-us/library/system.io.ports.serialport(v=vs.110).aspx) class.

-### Source code
+_SerialPortManager_ is a singleton class I wrote to be used in some .NET projects that need to communicate using serial data communication protocol.
+It's basically a simple wrapper to [System.IO.Ports.SerialPort](https://msdn.microsoft.com/en-us/library/system.io.ports.serialport) class.
+I would use this class when I develop a .NET app that needs to communicate mostly with [Arduino](https://www.arduino.cc/) board.
+So, I would like to share the code here, so hopefully it would benefit to others.

-This class source code also available on my [Gist](https://gist.github.com/heiswayi/80eda1a6905ba4edee8bd21a45f3a22d).
+### SerialPortManager class source code

-_SerialPortManager.cs_
+File name: `SerialPortManager.cs` // Mirror link: [Gist](https://gist.github.com/heiswayi/80eda1a6905ba4edee8bd21a45f3a22d)

 ```csharp
 using System;